 - the skills and confidence to use this knowledge.

 Through the AIMING HIGH Network, educators can help, share information and discuss ideas and concerns with other professionals.
+They can also download Workshop Guides that enable teachers to run their own professional development workshops without the need of an expert leader or advance preparation.

 The learning activities you find here are designed to engage learners in thinking mathematically.
 Choose lesson activities or workshop guides or click ‘Topic Links’ to search by age group and topic .
 By trying these activities, and sharing ideas with other teachers in the blog that follows that learning activity, you will gain insights to help you to develop your teaching.
 Solutions are provided to save you time so these conversations should concentrate on how to use the learning resources effectively for activity based learning.
 Teaching in this way is much more difficult than ‘teacher centered’ teaching so, by writing about what worked well in their classrooms, teachers can help each other to plan motivating and successful lessons.